bstaruk/starbase/README.md

 ## License

-Starbase is open source and free software.
-Please build awesome things with it -- commercially or personally.
+Starbase is free, open source software.
+Please build awesome things with it.
 You can buy me a beer next time you're in Boston, star the project and tell a friend, or you can erase all signs of origin and tell your coworkers that you made it yourself.
 It's all good!